kryptokrona/kryptokrona-docs/docs/index.md

 # :turtle: :turtle: :turtle: Welcome to the TurtleCoin Wiki :turtle: :turtle: :turtle:

 This wiki is the main source of documentation for newcomers to the TurtleCoin project.
-If this is your first time hearing about TurtleCoin, we recommend starting with the [TurtleCoin website](https://turtlecoin.lol/).
+If this is your first time hearing about TurtleCoin, check out the [TurtleCoin website](https://turtlecoin.lol/).

 ## What is TurtleCoin?